S&P 500 Draws Closer to January Record

 The U.S. stock market has been "amazingly resilient," said Erik Davidson, chief investment officer at Wells Fargo Private Bank, adding that he feels valuations don't look too expensive.

-The S&P 500 is in its longest streak without notching a record close since the 285 trading days between May 22, 2015 and July 8, 2016, according to Dow Jones Market Data, during which investor fears about China's economy had rippled through global markets.
+The S&P 500 is in its longest streak without notching a record close since the 285 trading days between May 22, 2015, and July 8, 2016, according to Dow Jones Market Data, during which period investors' fears about China's economy had rippled through global markets.

-To many, the U.S.' notable lead reflects its growing status as a haven for stock investors, who have sought stable growth as markets from Turkey to Russia to China have notched steep declines.
+To many, the U.S.'s notable lead reflects its growing status as a haven for stock investors seeking stable growth as markets from Turkey to China have notched steep declines.

 Many investors remain worried that a significant rupture in global trade relations could eventually hit U.S. stocks.
-While corporate earnings remain strong, investors say they are watching for signs of slowing investment and reduced sales among manufacturers whose products have been affected by tariffs.
-Others caution a stronger U.S. dollar could weigh on multinationals, whose foreign earnings are worth less when converted back into the dollar.
+While corporate earnings remain strong, investors say they are watching for signs of slowing investment and falling sales among manufacturers of products affected by tariffs.
+Other investors caution a stronger U.S. dollar could weigh on multinationals, whose foreign earnings are worth less when converted back into the dollar.

-But for now, those worries aren't stopping many investors from sticking with their bets on U.S. stocks.
+But for now, those concerns aren't stopping many investors from sticking with their bets on U.S. stocks.
 Global fund managers' allocation to U.S. stocks rose this month to the highest level since January 2015, according to Bank of America Merrill Lynch's August fund manager survey.
-Meanwhile, a net 67% of investors surveyed said the U.S. had the most favorable outlook for corporate profits -- the highest share since the survey began asking the question 17 years ago.

 "The economy looks good and consumers feel confident, which is supporting the market," said Lindsey Bell, investment strategist at CFRA Research.

-Shares of energy and consumer-discretionary companies rallied Tuesday, giving the S&P 500 a boost.
-The energy sector was up 1.1%, following U.S. crude oil's 0.6% rise, while the consumer-discretionary sector added 1.1%.
+Shares of consumer-discretionary companies rose 0.9% in the S&P 500, lifted by gains in home builders PulteGroup and Lennar.

-The utility, real-estate and consumer-staples sectors, which investors consider bondlike because of their dividend payouts, all fell.
+The utilities, real estate and consumer-staples sectors, which investors consider bondlike because of their dividend payouts, fell with Treasury prices.

 Meanwhile, corporate earnings drove swings in individual stocks.

-TJX, the owner of discount-clothing chain T.J.
-Maxx, rose 4.5% after the company raised its guidance for the full year and said foot traffic rose for the 16th consecutive quarter.
-Shares of Premier, a health-services company, rose 14% after the company released earnings that beat estimates.
+TJX Companies, the owner of discount-clothing chain T.J.
+Maxx, rose $4.81, or 4.7%, to $106.46 after the company raised its guidance for the full year and said foot traffic rose for the 16th consecutive quarter.
+Shares of Premier, a health-services company, rose 5.61, or 15%, to 43.95 after the company reported earnings that beat estimates.

-Later this week, investors will be watching for minutes from the Federal Reserve's August meeting, as well as the annual Jackson Hole symposium of global central banks.
+Later this week, investors will be watching for minutes from both the Federal Reserve's August meeting as well as the annual Jackson Hole symposium of global central banks.

-Government bonds weakened Tuesday, with the yield on the 10-year U.S. Treasury note rising to 2.847% from 2.823% Monday.
+Government bonds weakened Tuesday, with the yield on the 10-year U.S. Treasury note settling at 2.846%, compared with 2.823% Monday.
 Yields rise as bond prices fall.

 Even though the yield curve -- the spread between short- and long-term government bond yields -- has continued to flatten this year, investors shouldn't necessarily interpret that as a signal to step away from stocks, said Kate Warne, investment strategist at Edward Jones.

-"Rebalancing is important, but getting out of stocks is not the right move," Ms. Warne said, adding that she believes stocks still have room to rise.
+"Rebalancing is important, but getting out of stocks is not the right move," Ms. Warne said, adding that stocks still have room to rise.

-The fact that investors also appear to remain cautious is also reassuring, said Wells Fargo's Mr. Davidson, who added that he sees it as a sign of the market's health.
+The fact that investors also appear to remain cautious is also reassuring, said Wells Fargo's Mr. Davidson, who sees it as a sign of the market's health.

 Elsewhere, the Stoxx Europe added 0.2%.
 In Asia, Japan's Nikkei Stock Average finished up 0.1% while Hong Kong's Hang Seng was up 0.6%.